-Command Code 78h Command Parameter Direction Byte Description Generates three times slots, two read time slots and one write time slot at the 1-Wire line.
-The type of write time slot depends on the result of the read time slots and the direction byte.
-The direction byte determines the type of write time slot if both read time slots are 0 (a typical case).
-In this case the DS2482 generates a write 1-time slot if V = 1 and a write-0 time slot if V = 0.
-If the read time slots are 0 and 1, there follows a write-0 time slot.
-If the read time slots are 1 and 0, there follows a write-1 time slot.
-If the read time slots are both 1 (error case), the subsequent write time slot is a write 1.
+Command Code 78h Command Parameter Direction Byte Description Generates three times slots, two read-time slots and one-write time slot, at the selected 1-Wire IO channel.
+The type of write-time slot depends on the result of the read-time slots and the direction byte.
+The direction byte determines the type of write-time slot if both read-time slots are 0 (a typical case).
+In this case the DS2482 will generate a write-1 time slot if V = 1 and a write-0 time slot if V = 0.
+If the read-time slots are 0 and 1, there will follow a write 0 time slot.
+If the read-time slots are 1 and 0, there will follow a write 1 time slot.
+If the read-time slots are both 1 (error case), the subsequent write time slot will be a write 1.
 Typical Use To perform a 1-Wire Search ROM sequence; a full sequence requires this command to be executed 64 times to identify and address one device.
 Restriction 1-Wire activity must have ended before the DS2482 can process this command.
-Error Response Command code and direction byte is not acknowledged if 1WB = 1 at the time the command code is received and the command will be ignored.
+Error Response Command code and direction byte will not be acknowledged if 1WB = 1 at the time the command code is received and the command will be ignored.
 Command Duration $3 \times t{SLOT}$ + maximum 262.5ns, counted from the falling SCL edge of the first bit (MS bit) of the direction byte.
 1-Wire Activity Begins maximum 262.5ns after the falling SCL edge of the MS bit of the direction byte.
-Read Pointer Position Status register (for busy polling) Status Bits Affected 1WB (set to 1 for 3 × t{SLOT}) SBR is updated at the first t{MSR} TSB and DIR are updated at the second t{MSR} (i. e., at $t{SLOT} + t{MSR}$) Configuration Bits Affected 1WS, APU apply bit 7 bit 6 bit 5 bit 4 bit 3 bit 2 bit 1 bit 0 V х х х Х Х Х х x = don't care
+Read Pointer Position Status Register (for busy polling) Status Bits Affected 1WB (set to 1 for 3 × t{SLOT}) SBR is updated at the first t{MSR} TSB and DIR are updated at the second t{MSR} (i.e., at $t{SLOT} + t{MSR}$) Configuration Bits Affected 1WS, APU apply bit 7 bit 6 bit 5 bit 4 bit 3 bit 2 bit 1 bit 0 V Х Х Х х х Х х x = don't care